Azusa-mikan/python-hashlib-gui/README.md

 I might be old and gray before it finishes, so I wrote this tool hoping it helps everyone.

 Plus, there’s no visual progress bar, leaving you clueless about where things stand.

+Moreover, I had to look for other tools to compare hash values, so I integrated that functionality into this program.